 Concrete collars shall be installed around every vault opening in roadways, alleys, driveways, and parking areas.
+Collars are also required where hatches are not surrounded by a flat, solid area such as in planting strips.

-Exception: If the surrounding pavement is concrete and the vault openings will be entirely within a single concrete panel with minimum edge distances as specified below, the hatch frames may be embedded into the surrounding concrete pavement and a separate concrete collar will not be required.
-Hairpin bars and diagonal trim reinforcement shall be installed in addition to the pavement reinforcement.
+If the surrounding roadway pavement is concrete and the vault openings will be entirely within a single concrete panel with minimum edge distances as specified below, the hatch frames may be embedded into the surrounding concrete pavement and a separate concrete collar will not be required.
+Hairpin bars and diagonal trim reinforcement according to this standard shall be installed in addition to the pavement reinforcement.